-- (26) TERMINATION, CONTRACTION, OR EXPANSION OF DISTRICT.- - (a) The board of supervisors of the district shall not ask the Legislature to repeal or amend this act to expand or to contract the boundaries of the district or otherwise cause the merger or termination of the district without first obtaining a resolution or official statement from the City of North Port as required by s.
+(26) TERMINATION, CONTRACTION, OR EXPANSION OF DIS-TRICT.-

+(a) The board of supervisors of the district shall not ask the Legislature to repeal or amend this act to expand or to contract the boundaries of the district or otherwise cause the merger or termination of the district without first obtaining a resolution or official statement from Collier County as required by s.
 189.031(2)(e)4., Florida Statutes, for creation of an independent special district.
-The district's consent may be evidenced by a resolution or other official written statement of the district. - (b) The district shall remain in existence until: - 1.
-The district is terminated and dissolved pursuant to amendment to this act by the Legislature. - 2.
-The district has become inactive pursuant to s.
-189.062, Florida Statutes. - (27) MERGER WITH COMMUNITY DEVELOPMENT DISTRICTS.- The district may merge with one or more community development districts situated wholly within its boundaries.
+The district's consent may be evidenced by a resolution or other official written statement of the district.

+(b) The district shall remain in existence until:

+1. The district is terminated and dissolved pursuant to amendment to this act by the Legislature.

+2. The district has become inactive pursuant to s.
+189.062, Florida Statutes.

+(27) MERGER WITH COMMUNITY DEVELOPMENT DISTRICTS.
+The district may merge with one or more community development districts situated wholly within its boundaries.
 The district shall be the surviving entity of the merger.
 Any mergers shall commence upon each such community development district filing a written request for merger with the district.
-A copy of the written request shall also be filed with the City of North Port.
+A copy of the written request shall also be filed with Collier County.
 The district, subject to the direction of its board of supervisors, shall enter into a merger agreement which shall provide for the proper allocation of debt, the manner in which such debt shall be retired, the transition of the community development district board, and the transfer of all financial obligations and operating and maintenance responsibilities to the district.
 The execution of the merger agreement by the district and each community development district constitutes consent of the landowners within each district.
 The district and each community development district requesting merger shall hold a public hearing within its boundaries to provide information about and take public comment on the proposed merger in the merger agreement.
-The public hearing shall be held within 45 days before the execution of the merger agreement by all parties thereto.
-Notice of the public hearing shall be published at least 14 days before the hearing in a newspaper of general circulation in the City of North Port.
+The public hearing shall be held within 45 days after the initial consideration and approval of the merger agreement by all parties thereto.
+Notice of the public hearing shall be published at least 14 days before the hearing in a newspaper of general circulation in Collier County.
 At the conclusion of the public hearing, each district shall consider a resolution either approving or disapproving the proposed merger.
-If the district and each community development district which is a party to the merger agreement adopt a resolution approving the proposed merger, the resolutions and the merger agreement shall be filed with the City of North Port.
-Upon receipt of the resolutions approving the merger and the merger agreement, the City of North Port shall adopt a nonemergency ordinance dissolving each community development district pursuant to s.
+If the district and each community development district which is a party to the merger agreement adopt a resolution approving the proposed merger, the resolutions and the executed merger agreement shall be filed with Collier County.
+Upon receipt of the resolutions approving the merger and the merger agreement, Collier County shall adopt a nonemergency ordinance dissolving each community development district pursuant to s.
 190.046(10), Florida Statutes.